 Total Score: 4/5

-There’s even a Scrivener integration!
-ProWritingAid also features a web editor where you can paste text and check for grammar and spelling mistakes.
+- You can paste text and check for grammar and spelling errors in a web editor.
 Alternatively, you can upload a document containing your writing.

 How Much Does ProWritingAid Cost?

-When I pasted my text into ProWritingAid web app, it kept the source formatting including my choice of colours and fonts.
+When I pasted my text into the ProWritingAid web app, it kept the source formatting, including my choice of colors and fonts.

 I particularly liked a feature called Echoes.
 This feature identified places where I overused turns of phrase and other words.